How to Find a Good Pediatric Audiologist

 If you feel that your child is struggling with his or her hearing, there are warning signs that you should be aware of:

-• Struggles following directions
+• Struggles to follow spoken directions

 pediatric-audiologist